Albin-Xavier/PZ-Improved-Rattlesnake/README.md

 ### Installation

-First, make sure you Planet Zoo installed.
+First, make sure you have Planet Zoo installed.
 Once installed, by default your Planet Zoo game directory is located at the following folder: \*C:\Program Files\Steam\steamapps\common\Planet Zoo\*\
 If you have installed the game to a custom directory, the game will be located in \*steamapps\common\Planet Zoo\* within your custom installation directory.

 The mod is included as a .ovl file to be used in Planet Zoo.
 Extract the contents of the .zip file to win64 within the game directory.
 As an alternative, the .zip is packaged for easy installation using [Vortex](https://www.nexusmods.com/about/vortex/)